NIEHS/samba/README.md

 The development of this library is in progress.

-## Spatiotemporal Bayesian model for the creation of an hourly gridded product of air temperature across the US
+## Spatiotemporal Air-temperature Model with Bayesian Approach
+#### Creation of an hourly gridded product of air temperature across the US

 Key points: